aws-samples/aws-hpc-tutorials/content/06-batch-automation/_index.md

 This lab requires an AWS Cloud9 IDE.
 If you do not have an AWS Cloud9 IDE set up, complete the **[Prepartion](/02-aws-getting-started.html)** section of the workshop
 {{% /notice %}}

-In this workshop, you will learn how to use container orchestrators like AWS Batch and deploy an architecture for genomics pipeline execution on AWS Batch.
+In this lab, you will learn how to use container orchestrators such as AWS Batch and deploy an architecture for genomics pipeline execution on AWS Batch.

-In this lab you will run a basic pipeline for quantification of genomic features from short read data implemented with [Nextflow](https://www.nextflow.io/index.html)
+You will run a basic pipeline for quantification of genomic features from short read data implemented with [Nextflow](https://www.nextflow.io/index.html)

 You will be deploying the below architecture as part of this lab: